Nuclear clock: History of ^{229m}Th

+The first nuclear clocks

+With the prerequisite research complete, attention shifted to the technical details of constructing a nuclear clock.
+The temperature sensitivity of solid-state nuclear clocks was studied, and it was found that one transition has a frequency minimum at 195±5 K. Since the first derivative vanishes at this point, this reduces the required temperature stability of a practical clock.

+The first two prototype nuclear clocks were announced in June 2026.
+Both use solid-state crystals of CaF_{2} doped with.
+Their performance is so far similar to more mature atomic clock technologies (stability for intervals $\tau$ up to 10,000 seconds about $3\cdot 10^{-12} \sqrt{\text{s}/\tau}$, better than $4\cdot 10^{-12} \sqrt{\text{s}/\tau}$ for an HP 5071A/001 caesium atomic clock, but far worse than $1.55\cdot 10^{-13} \sqrt{\text{s}/\tau}$ for a caesium fountain), and development is expected to be rapid.

 Applications

-When operational, a nuclear optical clock is expected to be applicable in various fields.
-In addition to the capabilities of today's atomic clocks, such as satellite-based navigation or data transfer, its high precision will allow new applications inaccessible to other atomic clocks, such as relativistic geodesy, the search for topological dark matter, or the determination of time variations of fundamental constants.
+Solid-state nuclear clocks have the potential to make optical atomic clock performance available to applications which are currently precluded by the bulky atomic trapping systems, such as satellite-based navigation.
+The high performance of nuclear optical clocks will allow new applications inaccessible to other atomic clocks, such as relativistic geodesy, the search for topological dark matter, and the determination of time variations of fundamental constants.

 A nuclear clock has the potential to be particularly sensitive to possible time variations of the fine-structure constant.
-The central idea is that the low energy is due to a fortuitous cancellation between strong nuclear and electromagnetic effects within the nucleus which are individually much stronger.
-Any variation the fine-structure constant would affect the electromagnetic half of this balance, resulting in a proportionally very large change in the total transition energy.
+The central idea is that the low transition energy is due to a fortuitous cancellation between strong nuclear and electromagnetic effects within the nucleus, which are individually much stronger.
+Any variation of the fine-structure constant would affect the electromagnetic half of this balance, resulting in a proportionally very large change in the total transition energy.
 A change of even one part in 10^{18} could be detected by comparison with a conventional atomic clock (whose frequency would also be altered, but not nearly as much), so this measurement would be extraordinarily sensitive to any potential variation of the constant.
 Recent measurements and analysis are consistent with enhancement factors on the order of 10^{4}.